 This wistful song was inspired in part by spirituality.
 It also has somewhat unusual lyrics, as it starts out with “I may not always love you.”
 It became one of the most famous songs by The Beach Boys.

 This song generally isn’t too easy to play, but there’s a simplified version that still sounds pretty good.
-To play this version, you just need G, D, Em, Bbdim7, A, Asus2, B7/D, Fmaj7, Am, A7, and C. This detailed tutorial can take you through the song.
+To play this version, you just need G, D, Em, Bbdim7, A, Asus2, B7/D, Fmaj7, Am, A7, and C. This detailed tutorial (video above right) can take you through the song.

 11. “Mrs. Bartolozzi” by Kate Bush (2005)

 This sad song includes some truly beautiful lyrics about grief, loss, and coping: “I think I see you standing outside/But it’s just your shirt/Hanging on the washing line.”
-Check out the song in this video.
+Check out the song in this video (below left).

 Though “Mrs. Bartolozzi” is an interesting (if unconventional) sad song, it’s quite challenging to play.
 It includes a huge variety of different chords and chord variations.
-But if you want to give it a shot, you can check out the chords here.
+But you can check out the chords here if you want to give it a shot.

 12. “Jolene” by Dolly Parton (1974)